A downloadable Cross-stitch emulation

 The post-processing compositor process has also been slightly tweaked with a new sharpen method, and its value can be adjusted from the Geometry nodes panel (the Post Render Sharpen option).

 I'd love to see what you create using MRMO-STITCH!
-I'm on Twitter and Mastodon so feel free to show me your work there!
+I'm on Twitter, Mastodon and Bluesky, so feel free to show me your work there!

 StatusIn development